MINES AND ENVIRONMENT

 • Waste reduction and recovery, such as reprocessing of mine wastes to obtain minerals and use of mine wastes for new purposes.

-• Mine rehabilitation, such as services and technologies that improve performance a
+• Mine rehabilitation, such as services and technologies that improve performance and cost-effectiveness.

 • Land use transitions, such as repurposing for assets for renewable energy generation.